smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ### Getting Remote Control Module Information
 The first step is to get the capabilities and information about each of the remote control modules.

 When connected to Core v6.0+, you will want to save this information for future use.
-The `moduleID` contained within the `moduleInfo` struct on each capability when connected to a Core v6.0+ system is necessary to control that module.
+The `moduleId` contained within the `moduleInfo` struct on each capability when connected to a Core v6.0+ system is necessary to control that module.
 If connected to Core <6.0, you should still get remote control module data to know what properties are available.

 @![iOS]
 ##### Objective-C